-The third growth pillar focuses on: (i) out-licensing our products, including our lead prescription product, Pliaglis, in markets where we have no commercial presence, and (ii) out-licensing our patented transdermal delivery technologies, MMPE and DuraPeel to partners looking for a differentiating factor for topical dermatology or dermocosmetic product development.
-These technologies have already been tested with several active ingredients, and in those cases, have demonstrated significantly increased skin permeation of the active ingredient versus the control vehicle.
-We believe that these technologies could be used with many other molecules and could potentially increase the efficacy of certain topical products currently sold.
-The Company plans to further leverage its in-house R&D and innovation function to develop products intended for out-licensing which may use MMPE and DuraPeel.
+The third growth pillar focuses on: (i) out-licensing our products, including our lead prescription product, Pliaglis, in markets where we have no commercial presence, and (ii) out-licensing our patented transdermal delivery technologies to partners looking for a differentiating factor for topical dermatology or dermocosmetic product development.
+These technologies have already been tested with several active ingredients, and in those cases, have demonstrated increased skin permeation of the active ingredient versus the control vehicle.
+We believe that these technologies could be used with other molecules and could potentially increase the efficacy of certain topical products currently sold.
+The Company may also further leverage its in-house R&D and innovation function to develop products intended for out-licensing which may use MMPE and DuraPeel.